Wall Street Pummels Pure Storage Inc. (PSTG) After Recent Earnings Report

-Pure Storage Inc. (NYSE:PSTG) went up by 0.51% from its latest closing price compared to the recent 1-year high of $35.09.
-The company’s stock price has collected -0.87% of loss in the last five trading sessions.
+Pure Storage Inc. (NYSE:PSTG) went down by -0.90% from its latest closing price compared to the recent 1-year high of $35.09.
+The company’s stock price has collected -7.14% of loss in the last five trading sessions.
 Barron’s reported on 12/31/21 that HP Enterprise and Pure Storage Are Stifel’s Top Tech Supply Chain Picks

 Is It Worth Investing in Pure Storage Inc. (NYSE :PSTG) Right Now?